GermanBread/Windows-Update/README.md

-# Windows Update for Arch Linux
+# Windows Update for Linux

 Want to use Linux and keep the stability of Windows?
 Then this is perfect for you!